Peggy Llewellyn

-Peggy Llewellyn (born December 26, 1972 in San Antonio, Texas) is a National Hot Rod Association (NHRA) Pro Stock Motorcycle drag racer.
+Peggy Maria Llewellyn (born December 26, 1972, in San Antonio, Texas) is a National Hot Rod Association (NHRA) Pro Stock Motorcycle drag racer.
 She is of American, Mexican and Jamaican descent.
 Her father Gene Llewellyn was closely involved with bikes and bike racing and she began riding herself at age seven.

 Racing achievements

 In 2001, Peggy Llewellyn raced six pro events.
 Without the sponsorship finance to continue, she left the sport and trained as a Real estate agent.
 It took five years to secure another sponsor and get back onto the circuit.

 In 2007, Peggy Llewellyn became the first woman of color to win a professional motorsports event, carrying off the title at the NHRA POWERade Dallas event.
 This earned her an appearance in the inaugural Countdown to 4 and Countdown to 1, giving her a finish in the POWERade top five in standings.
 She also posted her career-best time of 6.928 seconds and a speed of 193.24 mph.

 In 2008, she ran an abbreviated season, advancing to the semi-finals in Denver and finishing the season qualifying for five out of six races.
 Llewellyn made history once again in 2010 by becoming the first woman of color to own, operate and race for an NHRA professional drag racing team, 2 Wheel Woman Racing.